-Thinning is scheduled so that it doesn’t interfere with wildlife breeding seasons or bird fledging, and machinery will not be permitted to idle when not in use so as to reduce wildlife disturbance due to noise.
+Thinning is scheduled so it doesn’t interfere with wildlife breeding seasons or bird fledging.
+To reduce noise and wildlife disturbance, machinery is not permitted to idle when not in use.

-Equipment will also be pressure-washed before arrival to site, and before departure, to minimize the movement of invasive plant seeds.
+Equipment is pressure-washed before arrival, and before departure, to minimize the movement of invasive plant seeds.